CDCgov/prime-reportstream/prime-router/docs/design/proposals/0025-handling-multiple-specs/0025-handling-multiple-specs.md

 ### Short term handling for new conformance profiles

 The overall proposal is to ask senders to use `MSH.21` to indicate which conformance profile they are targeting.
-If ReportStream can not determine an implemented conformance profile, it will continue to fallback to comprehensive HL7->FHIR->HL7 mappings.
+If ReportStream can not determine an implemented conformance profile (either because `MSH.21` is not valued or we have not implemented the profile), it will continue to fallback to comprehensive HL7->FHIR->HL7 mappings.
 This means that receivers can continue to get their messages with a high degree of fidelity just without the absolute guarantee of all the data making it through.

 For each conformance profile ReportStream decides to support, the following steps are taken: